Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Preliminaries in nonlinear potential theory

 The classical Hawking mass $\ma_H$, that is

-for $\Omega\subset M$, monotonically increases along the level sets of the weak IMCF \cite{huisken_inversemeancurvatureflow_2001}.
-Such a property is clearly not preserved in general when one replaces the weak IMCF with solutions $w_p$ to \cref{eq:pb-intro}.
-For this reason, we need to introduce a new family of quasi-local masses.
+for $\Omega\subset M$, monotonically increases along the level sets of the weak IMCF~\cite{huisken_inversemeancurvatureflow_2001}.
+Such a property is clearly not preserved in general when one replaces the weak IMCF with solutions $w_p$ to~\eqref{eq:pb-intro}.
+For this reason, we consider a different family of quasi-local masses.
 We will call \emph{$p$-Hawking mass} the quantity